 What PPE Is Required In A Warehouse?

 Warehouses typically require a core set of PPE depending on the tasks being carried out.
-This includes safety footwear (steel or composite toecap), high-visibility vests or jackets, hard hats in areas with overhead work or moving plant, gloves suited to manual handling, and safety glasses where there is a risk of flying debris.
+This includes safety footwear (steel or composite toecap), high-visibility vests or jackets, hard hats in areas with overhead work or moving plant, gloves suited to manual handling and safety glasses where there is a risk of flying debris.
 Hearing protection may also be required in noisy environments.
 Employers must assess each area of the warehouse and provide appropriate PPE at no cost to the worker.

 Is PPE A Legal Requirement In Warehouses?